Top tips to help you prepare your kids for secondary school

 Be open.
 Start talking about the move to secondary school well in advance and not the week before they’re due to start!
 Ask them if there’s anything they’re worried about or if they have any questions about secondary school.

 Speaking about these things well in advance and throughout the summer holiday will help to reassure children ahead of their first day.

 Many schools organise an induction day before the new school year.
 Check the school website for this or any other social events they might organise.
 This is a great way for kids to build some familiarity with the new environment and possibly make new friends before they start.

 Be organised.
 Make sure you have your timetable and can get prepared the night before with PE kits etc. Same goes for homework.
 Have a homework diary so you don’t have a last minute panic - or worse!

 Get them into a good sleeping routine at least a week before school starts.
 We know bedtimes can slip a bit during the summer holidays and it’s important to get them adjusted back into the standard routine before they go back to school.
 Start easing the earlier bedtimes in and even instigate some morning routines so you’re not dragging them out of bed on the first day.

 Start giving them more responsibility at home in the summer holidays to prepare them for the beginnings of more independence.
 This will also build their confidence.

 Tips from our team!

-Karen Baynes, our Director, shares how she's helping her daughter get ready for the transition this year:
+Claire Kanani, our Marketing Lead, shares how she's helping her daughter get ready for the transition this year:

 Getting all the right uniform.
 The school have sent a detailed list of required items and regulations for things such as bags and shoes